ahw/superflash.cards/README.md

 ## :bar_chart: Reads card info from a Google doc
 All of your flash cards are stored in a public Google Doc spread sheet, which means you can create/edit/re-arrange/remove them at will and just reload the superflash.cards/?id=xyz page to see your changes.
+The spread sheet contains three columns: deck name, question text, and answer text.

 ## :airplane: Works offline
 Works offline!
 Use it on a plane, or a train!
 You *do* need to be online for the